caltechlibrary/turf/README.md

 ⁇ Getting help and support
 --------------------------

 If you find an issue, please submit it in [the GitHub issue tracker](https://github.com/caltechlibrary/turf/issues) for this repository.
+Alternatively, you can [send email](mailto:helpdesk@library.caltech.edu) to the Digital Library Development team at Caltech.

 ★ Do you like it?
 ------------------